Applying to work in my lab:

 Within the Auburn Biological Science department, admission is primarily based on whether students are accepted into a lab group.
 If you think that you may be interested in my lab – let's talk!

-Prospective graduate students should contact me by email before applying to work in my lab for graduate school.
-In your email, please include your GPA, GRE scores, and a copy of your current CV (resume).
-Please tell me about your research experience and why you are interested in working my lab.
-Click here to find out more about Auburn's graduate program in Biological Sciences and specific requirements for entry.
+Prospective graduate students should contact me by email before applying to work in my lab.
+In your email, please tell me about your research experience and why you are interested in working in my lab and include a copy of your current CV (resume) and an unofficial transcript that will describe your training.
+Click here to find out more about Auburn's graduate program in Biological Sciences and specific entry requirements.

 Students in my lab may work on a funded research project or a project that they independently fund and design.
-Whether or not the project is pre-conceived, I expect that all of my students become experts on the topic they are studying and make their thesis project their own, whether that means refining and/or enhancing a funded or ongoing study, or starting from square one.
+I expect that all of my students become experts on the topic they are studying and make their thesis project their own, whether that means refining and/or enhancing a funded or ongoing study or starting a project from square one.

 The relationship between a graduate student and his/her mentor should be mutualistic.
-To the best of my ability, I will provide you with advice on experimental design, sample collection, laboratory analyses, and writing up your thesis and results for publication.
-However, I also expect that you will teach me as well and bring new ideas and new techniques to the laboratory.
+I will provide you with advice on experimental design, sample collection, laboratory analyses, and writing up your thesis and results for publication to the best of my ability.
+However, I also expect you to teach me and bring new ideas and new techniques to the laboratory.

-I am best suited to train students who wish to pursue a career in academics and thus, I will insist that students participate in practices that will give them the experience necessary to succeed.
-Thus, I believe that all students should gain some teaching experience and all students should learn to write and submit grant proposals (regardless of the funding status of their project).
-Participation in lab meetings is expected and attending and/or presenting at scientific meetings is also strongly encouraged.
+I am best suited to train students who wish to pursue a career in academics, and thus, I insist that students participate in practices that will give them the experience necessary to succeed.
+Therefore, I believe that all students should gain some teaching experience, and all students should learn to write and submit grant proposals (regardless of the funding status of their project).
+Participation in lab meetings is expected, and attending and/or presenting at scientific conferences is also strongly encouraged.